rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.1.6

+This version is approved for release on Apple Mac Store 14 June 2020.

+- fixed a bug in the Sequrity Scoped part of RsyncGUI

 ## Version 2.1.5

 This version is approved for release on Apple Mac Store 12 June 2020.